- Download our Moving to Buenos Aires Guide (PDF)

 San Telmo

-Over the weekends, San Telmo becomes one of the city's most vibrant nightlife spots.
-The local bars and tango hotspots are known to draw crowds from all over Buenos Aires.
-This makes the area an exciting place to call home, but expats should be aware that this also attracts a significant amount of opportunistic and petty crime.
+On weekends, San Telmo becomes one of the city’s most energetic nightlife spots, and the local bars and tango hotspots draw crowds from all over Buenos Aires.
+It’s an exciting place to call home, but the area sees increased foot traffic and street activity, which can lead to petty crime like pickpocketing.

 Villa Crespo